 - forestry quarrying (extraction of rock, sand, or gravel within a plantation forest or for operation of a forest on adjacent land)

 The NES-PF applies to any forest of at least one hectare that has been planted specifically for commercial purposes and will be harvested.

-The terms of reference for the planned Year One review of the implementation of the NES-PF have been agreed on by Ministers and were made available on 12 February 2019.
-The review will commence on 1 May 2019.
+The terms of reference for the planned Year One review of the implementation of the NES-PF were agreed by Ministers and were made available on 12 February 2019.
+The review started 1 May 2019.
 Ministers were provided with the completed review on 24 July 2020, and it was made public May 2021.

 Conditions to manage potential environmental effects

 The regulations are based on good forestry practices.

 Some examples of the conditions under the NES-PF regulations are:

 - setbacks when planting next to rivers, lakes, wetlands, and coastal areas.
 These unplanted strips protect against erosion and sedimentation from afforestation